 Nomad Hospitality Mongolia’s nomadic culture is famous – visitors can sleep in a herder’s ger (traditional felt yurt), help round up the sheep, ride horses and simply ‘get back to nature’.
 The legacy of Chinggis Khaan and resurgent nationalist pride sharpens the experience.
 A culture of tremendous hospitality makes locals more accessible.
 In a world beset by locks and gates, it’s refreshing to meet people willing to open their doors to strangers.
-When travelling in Mongolia, however, keep in mind that guests are expected to reciprocate any forms of generosity, so when visiting families, always have a ready supply of gifts for the kids.
+When traveling in Mongolia, however, keep in mind that guests are expected to reciprocate any form of generosity, so when visiting families, always have a ready supply of gifts for the kids.

 Not Just Grass & Horses Once half nomadic, Mongolia is changing rapidly as its citizens flock to Ulaanbaatar and other big cities for work and study opportunities.
-The capital in particular is changing at a dizzying pace and many Mongolians have bought wholeheartedly into the global economy, capitalism and consumerism.
+The capital, in particular, is changing at a dizzying pace and many Mongolians have bought wholeheartedly into the global economy, capitalism and consumerism.
 Whether they are rural or urban, Mongolians take pride in their country’s democratic institutions of civic participation.
 Mongolia is eager to be part of the global community, sending its troops on peacekeeping missions around the globe and promoting itself as a country to host northeast Asian peace talks; visiting now puts you in the middle of these dramatic transformations.

 Welcome to The Gobi The Gobi reveals itself in pockets of amazing scenery, bridged by vast stretches of desolation where smartphone signals die and silence saturates.
 It can be daunting to be this far out in such harsh conditions, but this is where desert foliage shimmers in greens and golds, and where Tibetan lamas etched ancient messages on red rock cliffs.
 You’ll watch horses romp and gazelles sprint, hear goats and sheep cry, and commiserate with camels huddling in fierce winds that gather and roll across the steppe.
 At night galaxies erupt on the domed sky.
 No wonder it’s one of Mongolia’s top-draw regions, promising colossal sand dunes, ice-filled canyons, dinosaur fossils, camel treks, and hospitable nomadic herders who will shower you with warmth, and more than a little milky tea.
 So choose one of those crisscrossed two-wheel tracks and follow it ever deeper into the mystery.